tomasliubinas/ScribblePad/README.md

 3. Build and run the project in Xcode (⌘+R)

-## Development

-The application is built using:
-- SwiftUI for the user interface
-- Core Data for data persistence
-- Combine framework for reactive programming
-- Native macOS frameworks for system integration

 ## Testing

 The project includes both unit tests and UI tests: